OfflineIMAP/imapfw/README.md

 * For more control, a dedicated API allows to redefine the key parts of the frame in one file (called the *rascal*).
-* Finally, most experienced users might rather directly import one or more modules and use them to write full softwares (using the framework as a "master-library"): imapfw is written with **separation of concerns** in mind.
+* Finally, most experienced users might rather directly import one or more modules and use them to write full softwares, using the framework as a "master-library": imapfw is written with **separation of concerns** in mind.

 The choice of the level of control is left to the user.